 Your guide to a better future

-Want to watch the Minnesota Vikings play the Chicago Bears?
-Here’s everything you need to stream Sunday’s 1 p.m.
-ET game on Fox.
+Want to watch the Washington Commanders play the the San Francisco 49ers?
+Here’s everything you need to stream Saturday’s game on CBS.

-The game will be shown on TV in the Minnesota and Chicago areas (according to 506 Sports) on services, but there may be cases where you’re blocked because of an internet location glitch or just want an added layer of .
-There is an option that doesn’t require subscribing to something like or , or searching the internet for a sketchy website: You can use a virtual private network, or .
+The game will be shown on TV in the San Francisco and Washington areas (according to 506 Sports) on services, but there may be cases where you’re blocked because of an internet location glitch or just want an added layer of .
+There’s an option that won’t require you to subscribe to something like or , or search the internet for a sketchy website: a virtual private network, or .

 Here’s how you can watch the game from anywhere in the US with a VPN.

-For Week 18 of the NFL season, the Bears host the Vikings at 12 p.m.
-CT (1 p.m.
-ET, 10 a.m.
-PT) on Sunday.
-The game is set to take place at Soldier Field, home of the Chicago Bears.
+For Week 16 of the NFL season, the 49ers are hosting the Commanders at 4.05 p.m.
+ET (1.05 p.m.
+PT) on CBS.
+The game is set to take place in California at Levi’s Stadium.